|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 You are met upon arrival in Entebbe and transferred to your hotel.
 Entebbe is a pleasant and convenient city in which to start our journey.
 We meet this evening for dinner and orientation.
 Overnight in Entebbe.

-Day 2: To Ngamba Island Chimpanzee Sanctuary, To Mabira forest reserve
+Day 2: Botanical Gardens & Ngamba Island Chimpanzee Sanctuary

-Today we drive to the Ziwa Rhino Sanctuary.
+We start early with a drive to the Ziwa Rhino Sanctuary.
 An experienced ranger will lead you on a hike to find the resident white rhinos.
 Unfortunately, rhinos were hunted to extinction in Uganda but are being re-introduced with the longterm goal of seeing them once again roam the grasslands of Uganda.
 It is a truly fascinating experience seeing these white rhinos up close.
-Following our rhino encounter, we continue on to Masindi.
-Overnight in Masindi.

 Today we have a long drive to the mountainous tea plantation area of Kibale.
 As the elevation increases, the scenery becomes ever more spectacular.
 Pass by the many tea plantations, small rural towns and several crater lakes.
 Overnight in Kibale.